-What is violence against children?
+What is violence committed to end violence against children at the national, regional against children?

-The CRC defines violence against children as 'all forms of physical or mental violence, injury or abuse, neglect or negligent treatment, maltreatment or exploitation, including sexual abuse'.5 Accordingly, violence also includes practices such as sexual exploitation, trafficking, child labour, cyber abuse and child marriage.
-A child is any person under the age of 18 years.6
+The CRC defines violence against children as 'all forms of physical or mental violence, injury or abuse, neglect or negligent treatment, maltreatment or exploitation, including sexual abuse'.
+Accordingly, violence also includes practices such as sexual exploitation, trafficking, child labour, cyber abuse and child marriage.
+A child is any person under the age of 18 years.

-Physical abuse is that which results in actual or potential physical harm from an interaction or lack of an interaction, which is reasonably within the control of a parent or person in a position of responsibility, power or trust.7 It can span the spectrum from extreme abuse or torture to inappropriate disciplinary punishment.
+Physical abuse is that which results in actual or potential physical harm from an interaction or lack of an interaction, which is reasonably within the control of a parent or person in a position of responsibility, power or trust.
+It can span the spectrum from extreme abuse or torture to inappropriate disciplinary punishment.
 The CRC defines corporal punishment as 'any punishment in which physical force is used and intended to cause some degree of pain or discomfort, however light'.